 Dean Foods, the largest milk processor in the U.S., has filed for Chapter 11 bankruptcy.
-The filing allows the company to continue its operations while it restructures its debt.
+The filing allows the company to continue its operations while restructuring its debt.

-Pennsylvania state officials have stated that they will work to protect the company’s milk producers and workers, including those in the northwestern region of the state.
+Pennsylvania state officials have stated that they will work to protect the company’s milk producers and workers, including those in the state’s northwestern region.

 Dean Foods, based in Texas, employs 16,000 people and operates 60 plants, including four in northwestern Pennsylvania.
 The state’s four plants employ more than 900 people and account for more than half of the milk produced in the state.

-It is still unclear what will happen to the facilities, their employees and consumers.
+It is still unclear what will happen to the facilities, employees, and consumers.
 However, the Chapter 11 filing allows the company to continue its operations until a restructuring plan is approved.

 The company has secured approximately $850 million in debtor-in-possession funding through its creditors.
 That money will be used to fund the company’s operations, including paying salaries and benefits to employees.

 Dean Foods has blamed the bankruptcy on a continued decline in milk consumption over the last decade.
-More consumers are drinking juice, soft drinks and milk alternatives, such as almond or soy milk.
+As a result, more consumers drink juice, soft drinks, and milk alternatives, such as almond or soy milk.

 Since 1975, milk consumption per capita in the U.S. has fallen more than 40%.
 A greater variety of beverage options and breakfast options has contributed to the decline.
-Consumers are also more concerned about animal welfare, so they seek non-dairy alternatives.
+Consumers are also more concerned about animal welfare, seeking non-dairy alternatives.

 The decline in milk consumption has had a significant impact on Dean Foods, in which fluid milk accounted for 67% of its sales.
-The company has reported losses in eight out of the last 10 quarters, with declining sales in seven of the last eight.
+As a result, the company has reported losses in eight out of the last 10 quarters, declining sales in seven of the last eight.

 The company is considering selling itself to Dairy Farmers of America, a farmer-owned cooperative with six processing plants in Pennsylvania.

-According to a statement from Dairy Farmers of America, much of the sales discussions are aimed at securing markets for its milk production.
+According to a statement from Dairy Farmers of America, much of the sales discussions aim to secure markets for its milk production.
 Dean Foods is the cooperative’s largest customer.

-Dean Foods was purchased by Suiza Foods Corp. in 2001.
+Suiza Foods Corp. purchased Dean Foods in 2001.
 The company retained the Dean name, and purchased several other milk producers, including Lehigh Valley.